Saddle Quest—The Search for the Holy Grail, part 2

 This saddle performed without any problems for the rest of the summer, including my 1200K in Colorado.
 I rode in very cold and sometimes rainy conditions in Colorado and then also a double-century in the 95F+ heat of the Utah desert and the saddle worked perfect.
 For me it was much more comfortable than the Selle An-Atomica, which was the most comfortable tensioned leather saddle I had used so far.
 Meanwhile, I’m a happy camper as my right side sit bone/chafing problems are gone and I can focus more on other details of cycling.
 I’m one that doesn’t need a recessed channel or slit down the middle.
 While switching to the GB saddle, I also starting using Lantiseptic Skin Protectant.
 And just recently, I have discovered an even better product called Okole Stuff made by Enduro Stuff, which I now carry on my online store.

 *This saddle originally received a 9 out of 10 rating until 2013.
 For some unknown reason, in 2013, the edges of this saddle starting chafing the insides of my thighs (what’s new?).
-I trimmed off about 1/4-inch of the leather along the bottom, but it made no difference.
+I trimmed off about 1/4-inch of the leather along the bottom, but it made little difference.
 So once again, I made an over-the-top compression strap, similar to the model I sell for Selle Anatomica.
 In 2015, after putting this saddle on a new bike frame, which I had apparently placed a little high, I got some serious “under the skin” infections, requiring antibotics.
 Consequently, I replaced it with a modified Brooks C-17 Cambium for the balance of that season.

 I did not give the Aravis a 10 out of 10 because of two reasons: One, it is leather and is consequently vulnerable to rain and mud (something plastic saddles are basically immune to) and then reason number two; it is heavier than a plastic saddle (by about 150 grams which is the weight of a half a can of Coke).